aisingapore/PeekingDuck/docs/source/use_cases/object_counting_present.rst

 How it Works
 ============

-There are 2 main components to our solution:
+There are 3 main components to this solution:

 #.
 Object detection,
 #.
-Count detections.
+Count detections, and
+#.
+Calculate statistics.

 **1. Object Detection**